Issyanofsky/devops/kubernetes/files/rancher.md

       docker run -d --restart=unless-stopped -p 80:80 -p 443:443 --privileged rancher/rancher

 __*__ there is no need to set volume. the container has its own volume set.

+Verify:

+     docker ps

+## Entering Rancher

+type the IP of the EC2 on the browser